-In addition, product master data management helps manufacturing plants remain compliant.
+In addition, product master data management helps warehouses and manufacturing plants remain compliant.
 With regulators tightening their grip, it’s important for companies to account for where a product was made, who or what made it, and what its “chain of custody” was before arriving in a customer’s hands.

 Things To Think About When Setting Up A Product Master Data Management System

 No matter which formal product master data management system you choose, there are a few best practices that will determine the tool’s success:

 - Encouraging your workers to use the tool and follow defined protocols

 - Integrating the system with your CAD tool so that it’s easy for new employees (and even existing employees) to learn the system and follow the process